deciduously/music/post.md

 cat /dev/urandom | hexdump -v -e '/1 "%u\n"' | awk '{ split("0,2,4,5,7,9,11,12",a,","); for (i = 0; i < 1; i+= 0.0001) printf("%08X\n", 100*sin(1382*exp((a[$1 % 8]/12)*log(2))*i)) }' | xxd -r -p | aplay -c 2 -f S32_LE -r 16000
 ```

 No, just mashing your keyboard will (likely) not yield similar results.
 I tried myself so you don't have to.
+The link blogpost is considerably more brief and assumes a greater degree of background knowledge than this diatribe, but that's not to discredit it - that write-up and Wikipedia were all I needed to complete this translation with absolutely not a clue how this whole thing worked going in.

 Here's a step-by-step video demonstration:

 {% youtube uLhQQSKhTok %}

-We're not going to do what that [code](https://en.wikipedia.org/wiki/Source_code) does exactly, and I'm not going to elaborate on what any of these specific snippets mean.
-To learn more about that line specifically, check ut the post, but it does assume a good bit of prior knowledge.
+We're not going to do what that [code](https://en.wikipedia.org/wiki/Source_code) does exactly, and I'm not going to elaborate on what any of these specific steps of the [pipeline](https://en.wikipedia.org/wiki/Pipeline_%28Unix%29) mean.
 Nevertheless, it serves as a solid [roadmap](https://en.wikipedia.org/wiki/Plan) for this code.
 Each line calls out to some other tool present on a standard [desktop](https://en.wikipedia.org/wiki/Desktop_computer) [Linux](https://en.wikipedia.org/wiki/Linux) [distribution](https://en.wikipedia.org/wiki/Linux_distribution) like [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu):

 1. `cat /dev/urandom`: Get a stream of random binary data.
 1. `hexdump -v -e '/1 "%u\n"'`: Convert binary to 8-bit base-10 integers (0-255).